 When do Parties File to Set Aside Judgements?

 In many instances, a party will seek relief from the court when they believe their former spouse failed to make a full financial disclosure or was dishonest during discovery.
 For example, suppose the parties agreed to a marital property settlement, and it is later discovered that one spouse has a secret bank account that they did not disclose during the divorce.
 In that circumstance, the injured spouse could ask the court to modify the judgment to consider this asset.
-However, the court cannot set aside a judgment simply because a party changed their mind or regrets decisions they made during the case.
+However, the court cannot set aside a judgment simply because a party changed their mind or regrets the decisions they made during the case.

 Divorce Judgements and Reconciliation